MadDud/new-year-counter/README.md

 # New Year Counter

-A simple counter, which displays remaining second until defined date
+A simple counter written in Bash, which displays remaining second until defined date.

 Change YEAR vaulable to desired year,